-Each gas appliance is connected to its own gas isolation tap under the cooker.
+Each gas appliance is connected to its own gas isolation tap.
 These are identified on the tap via a label.
 Below is a key to identify each label.

 To operate the tap the arrow on the tap shows the direction of flow for the gas.
-The arrow should be pointing towards the appliance for the appliance to operate.
-There will be a small label next to the bank of taps under the cooker, which is also reproduced below:
+There will be a small label next to the bank of taps, which is also reproduced below: